fortitudo-tech/fortitudo.tech/docs/source/index.rst

 This package allows you to explore open-source implementations of some of our fundamental technologies, e.g., Entropy Pooling and CVaR optimization in Python.
+For a high-level introduction, see this `Medium article <https://medium.com/@ft_anvo/entropy-pooling-and-cvar-portfolio-optimization-in-python-ffed736a8347>`_.

 The package is intended for advanced users who are comfortable specifying portfolio constraints and Entropy Pooling views using matrices and vectors.